Last updated: November 19, 2023

-The EUI spent a total of US$19.0 billion in 2021, making them the third-largest OECD DAC donor in absolute terms.
+The EUI spent a total of US$19.1 billion in 2021, making them the third-largest donor in absolute terms compared to OECD DAC donors in that year.

 The EUI show a strong preference for bilateral funding.
-In 2020, the EUI provided 99% of their ODA (US$19.5 billion) as bilateral funds to partner countries.
+In 2021, the EUI provided 79% of their ODA (US$19 billion) as bilateral funds to partner countries.

-Although the EUI do not provide much core funding to multilaterals, in 2020, 18% of EUI ODA (US$4.4 billion) was disbursed as earmarked funding through multilaterals.
+Although the EUI do not provide much core funding to multilaterals, 21% of EUI ODA (US$5.1 billion) was disbursed as earmarked funding through multilaterals in 2021.

-13% of the EUI’s bilateral funds in 2020 were spent on budget support (a 34% increase from funding levels in 2019).
-According to the EC, promotes country ownership and aligns EU funding with national development strategies.
+15% of the EUI’s bilateral funds in 2021 were spent on budget support (a 33% decrease from funding levels in 2020).
+This is still a much higher share than the DAC average of 4% in 2021.
+According to the European Commission, this promotes country ownership and aligns EU funding with national development strategies.

-The EUI have committed to spending 0.15-0.2% of GNI on ODA in low-income countries in the short term and 0.2% of GNI on ODA to these countries by 2030; however, EU funding for low-income countries has not increased much since 2016.
+The EUI have committed to spending 0.15-0.2% of GNI on ODA to low-income countries and states affected by fragility and conflict in the short term, and 0.2% of GNI on ODA to these countries by 2030.
+However, EUI’s ODA to low-income countries has decreased by 13% between 2017 and 2021.

-Only a small share of the EUI’s ODA was channeled in the form of core contributions to multilateral organizations (1%, or US$251 million in 2020).
-This included US$105 million to UN agencies, US$131 million to Gavi, and US$15 million to the Global Fund as of 2020.
+Only a small share of the EUI’s ODA was channeled in the form of core contributions to multilateral organizations (0.1%, or US$34 million in 2021).
+This included US$5 million to UN agencies and US$30 million to Gavi.

 The EUI’s recent commitments to multilateral organizations are summarized below.

-In May 2019, elections for the EP were held and in July 2019, Ursula von der Leyen was elected as the first female EC President.
-Von der Leyen’s political guidelines for the 2019-2024 EC prioritize:
+In May 2019, elections for the EP were held and in July 2019, Ursula von der Leyen was elected as the first female Commission President.
+She styled her Commission as a ‘geopolitical commission’, which has been reflected in the increased ‘geographization’ of the new development budget, NDICI-Global Europe.
+Von der Leyen’s political guidelines for the 2019-2024 European Commission prioritize:

 - Further investments in research and innovation;